Maha Shivaratri Festival.

 Shiva means the auspicious one.
 He is one of the Trimurti (Trinity) Gods: Brahma, Bishnu, and Maheswor.
 Shiva is Maheshwar.
 Lord Shiva is highly respected as the destroyer of evil.
 One of his abodes is Mount Kailash which lies north of the Himalayan chain in Tibet.
 Mount Kailash stands on its own and is also called the Swastika mountain; it is also believed to be the Mythical Mount Sumeru - the center of the Universe.
 Lord Shiva lived like an ascetic with a Cobra around his neck, wore deerskin and sat on a tiger's pelt.
 Damaru or Damru is a small two-headed drum was the instrument of Lord Shiva, and Trishul (Trident) as his weapon.

 Shiva wears a Rudraksha necklace on his neck, and his hair is considered the source of the Holy Ganga river.
 Nandi the bull is his vehicle.
 He is regarded as the most powerful of all Hindu Gods.
-He is regarded as a great mediator and is aware of everything that goes on the world.
+He is considered to be a great mediator and is aware of everything that goes on the world.
 He is very kind and generous to his devotees.
 His devotees believe that all sufferings are relieved just by chanting " Om Namah Shivaya."

 Shiva's first wife was Sati Devi, and he married Parvati (incarnation of Sati Devi) was his second wife.
 Parvati and Shiva had two sons namely Ganesh and Kumar.